sohrabosmany/mutation/README.md

 ##### Inspecting a mutant

-Run `./show_mutant.sh <mutant ID>` to visualize the source code differences between a mutant and the original program by running.
+Run `./show_mutant.sh <mutant ID>` to visualize the source code differences between a mutant and the original program.

 For example, the following command shows how mutant 1 differs from the original (i.e., unmutated) program: